You did it. Your Alabama LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Otherwise, you can pay online through the “My Alabama Taxes” portal, which requires you to first create an account.
 Keep in mind that even if you pay online, you will still need to submit a paper Form PPT to one of two addresses.

-If you’re not including a payment (and instead paying online) send your materials to:
+If you’re not including a payment (and paying online instead) send your materials to:

 Alabama Department of Revenue